 Not only the pub crawl allows you to encounter fellow crawlers in a social and very relaxed atmosphere, but it also bestows you with VIP entrance without any queue line hassles at all venues.
 Add to that a palatable, local beer and Arak (unsweetened, distilled alcoholic drink with an exhilarating anise flavour) shots, and end up dancing your stress away in and on the bars.

 The clubs are specifically selected to navigate you around the brimming with life night scenes and each of them has a distinctive character.

-*Warning – smoking in Israel is allowed inside bars, so that was the only drawback for me.
+*Warning – smoking in Israel is not allowed inside bars, but they still do it in some bars after midnight, so that was the only drawback for me.